olivierlacan/olivierlacan.com/_posts/2014-12-11-pairing-is-the-potion.md

 was on my way to become billingual.
 It can't be taught, it can only be experienced.

-Knowing John, Katie, Morgan, and Joel better, understanding how they think, what frustrates them, what they cares about, what makes them lose sleep at night — that's how I can design and develop a better interface to work with Katie to build software for other human beings.
+Knowing John, Katie, Morgan, and Joel better; understanding how they think, what frustrates them, what they cares about, what makes them lose sleep at night; that's how we can all design and develop a better interface to work with each other and build software for other real human beings.

-My kind pairing is simple.
+My kind of pairing is simple.
 It's loose.
 All it takes a pair of people working together to achieve something or simply to learn something from each other.